Fight Traffic Ticket in ArkansasPage Overview

 - Want to appeal a guilty verdict.

-Still, you should check your driving record after your traffic ticket hearing to make sure:
+You should check your driving record after your traffic ticket hearing to make sure:

 - You received no points for your not guilty verdict.